dpnm-ni/ni-attack-and-intrusion-detection/README.md

-# ni-anomaly-detection-module
+# ni-attack-and-intrusion-detection-module
 ni-attack-and-intrusion-detection-module detects network attack in the traffic by monitoring VNFs' system resource metrics running from the OpenStack testbed using deep learning trained models.
 This module was made based on the cjlee's model, https://github.com/RimDan/ni-anomaly-detection-public

 ## Main Responsibilities
 Supervised Learning-based VNF anomaly detection module.
-- Provide APIs to detect attack in traffic in real-time
+- Provide APIs to detect attacks in traffic in real time
-- Provide APIs to show VNFs' basic information consist of SFC
+- Provide APIs to show VNFs' basic information consisting of SFC
 - Provide APIs to show VNFs' system resource usage in real-time

 ## Requirements